tsrobinson/academic-kickstart/content/authors/admin/_index.md

 I am supervised by [Professor Andy Eggers](http://andy.egge.rs/), Nuffield College, and hold a joint ESRC-Wadham RCUK studentship.
 I am also a Quantitative Methods scholar at the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) at the University of Oxford, and am affiliated with the [Centre for Experimental Social Science (CESS)](https://cess-nuffield.nuff.ox.ac.uk/) at Nuffield College, where I am currently the Online Experiments Manager.

-From August 2020, I will be an Assistant Professor in Quantitative Comparative Politics at the [School for Government and International Affairs](https://www.dur.ac.uk/sgia/), University of Durham.
+From August 2020, I will be an Assistant Professor in Quantitative Comparative Politics at the [School of Government and International Affairs](https://www.dur.ac.uk/sgia/), University of Durham.